TBTS-2011/Student-Management-System/README.md

   - Gender
   - DOB
   - Stream/Field
-The main theme of this application is white and gray, main font is Arial and this program has a built in scroll-bar.

 ### Pathces:

 Updates and security patches will be provided regularly and maintainence of this program is gaurenteed.